Managing risk in large initiatives or facilities

 Science Director

-Email: dean.chapman [at] lightsource.ca
+Email: gianluigi.botton [at] lightsource.ca

 SNOLAB

-SNOLAB has clearly defined risks and hazards which are monitored at the facility level through overall risk registries.
+SNOLAB has clearly defined risks and hazards, which are monitored at the facility level through overall risk registries.
 The registries include information such as description of the threat, potential impact, inherent risk assessment, current controls and mitigating factors, residual risk assessment, risk owner and actions required (or completed).

 At SNOLAB, risk management supports the delivery of the strategic goals, and is essential for entering in dialogue with various stakeholders and prioritizing work.